E V E N T S

 Concerts are normally held at the West Building, Ramsey Grammar School, on Mondays, at 7.30pm but dates and locations are subject to change so please check this web-site before the concert.

-To learn more about the concerts listed below, just click the performer’s name.
+To learn more about the artists listed below, just click their web-site address.

 14 September - Carolina Blascovic, violin, and Sten Heinoja, Piano Accompanist.
 Carolina has performed as soloist at international prestigious venues such as the Carnegie Hall.
 Sten is currently acquiring his master’s degree in the Royal College of Music in London.

 19 October – Adam Heron, Piano.
 Adam has established himself as one of today’s leading young pianists after his London performance at the Wigmore Hall.
 He was a finalist in the BBC Young Musician 2018 and has been invited for numerous live performances on Radio 3.

 23 November - Marie-Stephanie Janecek Juma, ‘cello and Olga Eggert, piano.
 Highlights of Marie-Stephanie’s career include an appearance at the Zankel Hall in the Carnegie Hall in New York and a Recital in Berlin with the pianist Julien Quentin.

 Olga is a frequent performer for the Society both as soloist and accompanist.